Charlie Tagawa

 Charlie Tagawa (October 27, 1935 – July 30, 2017) was a Japanese-born American musical entertainer and banjoist.
-In a music career spanned seven decades, he was regarded as one of the best contemporary four-string banjo players.
+In a music career spanning seven decades, he was regarded as one of the best contemporary four-string banjo players.
 He performed regularly across the U.S. and in Japan, where he was known professionally as "Japan's Harry Reser".
 A 2003 inductee into the National Four-String Banjo Hall of Fame, Tagawa often performed as the headline act at banjo jazz festivals and shows.
 He was also the international goodwill ambassador for the Peninsula Banjo Band.

 Tagawa was a protégé of Reser's, who advised and encouraged him in the development of his single-string technique.
-In honor of his mentor, he regularly played Reser's original compositions, including "The Cat and the Dog", "Cracker Jack" and "Lolly Pops".
+In honour of his mentor, he regularly played Reser's original compositions, including "The Cat and the Dog", "Cracker Jack", and "Lolly Pops".

 Early career

 Born in Tokyo, Japan, Tagawa was introduced to the banjo in 1956, when he was twenty-one, by Takashi Tsunoda, one of Japan's top banjoists and recording artists.
 Although he started on guitar, he found his calling after picking up a four-string tenor banjo.
 Shortly thereafter, he purchased a used tenor banjo for $20.00.
 After graduating from Senshu University with a degree in economics, he became a student of Tsunoda's.
 He was an apt student and quickly developed a style of his own.
 After three months of lessons and practicing, Tagawa became a professional banjoist.

 Tagawa joined a country-western band in Tokyo and played lead banjo on a two-year tour.
 He then played as a soloist with the Dixieland Dukes for three years.
-Tokyo's Gaslight Club was his next stop as a featured entertainer, as his repertoire began to include favorite songs of other nations.
+Developing as a featured entertainer, he moved on to Tokyo's Gaslight Club, and his repertoire began to include standards from other nations.

 Performing at restaurants

-In 1964, the owner of the Sakura Gardens restaurant in Mountain View, California, was in Tokyo for the summer Olympics and caught Tagawa's act.
-He was so impressed by Tagawa's playing and stage presence that he offered him a contract to play at his restaurant in the U.S. After moving to the US, Tagawa adopted the Western name Charlie, and quickly established friendships with other four-string banjoist in the area.
+In 1964, the owner of the Sakura Gardens restaurant in Mountain View, California was in Tokyo for the summer Olympics and caught Tagawa's act.
+He was so impressed by Tagawa's playing and stage presence that he offered him a contract to play at his restaurant in the U.S. After moving to the US, Tagawa adopted the Western name Charlie, and quickly established friendships with other four-string banjoists in the area.
 He performed at Sakura Gardens, and its successor restaurant Imperial Gardens, for fifteen years.

 Tagawa developed a loyal following.
-On many evenings, his banjo- or washtub bass- ("gut bucket") playing friends dropped in to listen and jam.
+On many evenings, his banjo- or washtub bass- ("gut bucket") playing friends would come by to listen and jam.
 Tagawa also performed at other venues, including a stint at San Francisco's Red Garter, a 1920s-themed nightclub with continuous entertainment.